 Our variety is a one of a kind, rare heirloom that dates back to the 1850's.
 It's very tiny, so it doesn't have the shells that get stuck in your teeth, and it's easier to digest.
 The color of the variety is what we call a lemon-yellow.
 We are Non-GMO Project Verified

 🛒 Where to Buy: You can find their popcorn unpopped and popped at Whole Foods Market.
 A money saving tip, check the bulk section.
 You often can buy it there.
 Tiny But Mighty have a store locator on their website that you can use to search for their popcorn.
 You can also buy it on Amazon.
 I get my popcorn from Thrive Market, where you can buy many other high quality, healthy, organic, natural foods.
 Get an extra 25% OFF your first order + a 30 day free trial membership when you sign up at Thrive Market!
 (Valid on orders $49+, max $20 discount)

-Amish Country Popcorn
+🐎 Amish Country

 The next popocorn comes from Amish Country.
 They are all about selection - many different offers of all different shapes and colors.

 I love buying a bunch of different varieties of their popcorn as it fun to mix it up.
-Some of the varieties I buy include: Midnight blue, Purple, Red, Rainbow, Ladyfinger, and Mushroom.
-It’s fun to invite people over and pop up several different types, see what they think.
-All of their varieties are non-GMO in case you were wondering.
+Some of the varieties I buy include: Midnight blue, Purple, Red, Rainbow, Ladyfinger, and Mushroom (best kind for caramel corn).

 Amish Country Popcorn was founded by Brian Lehman at the family farm in Berne, Indiana.
 His dad planted popcorn for him when he was 6 years old.
 He fell in love with it and has been growing it ever since.
 Brian likes growing different types of popcorn because different people like different popcorns.
 He wants to satisfy ever customer.

 🛒 Where to Buy: Amish Country Popcorn is available in a lot of places.
 I typically find in in bulk stores and Amish shops.
 You can buy it on Amazon as well.

-Monarch Butterfly Popcorn
+🦋 Monarch Butterfly